Hey family, we have this week’s update ready for you, but first I want to address a question that one of our family members asked us this week. 🙂

 - Tai Chi

 These exercises teach you how to prepare for combat and also empty your mind so you can be in the moment.
 There are so many benefits of doing these training exercises that there are too many to list in this update.
+You can check this site to find the best testosterone boosters to improve your performance training and competing.

 Both Chi Sao and Push Hands helps develop your listening to energy skills.
 Also Qigong and Tai Chi are known as a moving meditation.
 Once you memorize these forms, you will be able to free your mind of thought and feel the movements of Qigong and Tai Chi rather than think about what part comes next. 😉